 |6.
 Do you consider yourself a confident and competent writer?||No||Yes||Very much so|

-**ENGL 4 is not available at University Park campus.
+ENGL 4 is not available at all campuses.
 In place of ENGL 4, University Park students should schedule ENGL 15E (with a mandatory ENGL 5 requirement) or may consider scheduling ENGL 15 and ENGL 5.
+Students at other campuses should consult with advisers regarding writing options at their campus.